c3d/build/README.md

 * `PREFIX` specifies the installation location.
 You can also specify the installation location for executables (`PREFIX_BIN`), libraries (`PREFIX_LIB`) or shared libraries (`PREFIX_DLL`).
+  For compatibility with `automake`-generated makefiles, you can also execute a staged install by setting `DESTDIR` when running `make`.

 ## Hierarchical projects